options1k/options1k/content/blog/trades/20230805 - week in review.md

 Trying to be more selective with my trades.

-I only opened 8 positions the last 2 weeks.
+I only opened 8 positions over the last two weeks (and just 2 positions this past week).

 Previously, I had been entering 8-10 positions per week.